What is a Home Study?

 So how does a home study work?

-The first step is submitting documentation to give the agency an understanding of who you are.
+The first step is submitting an application fee which gains you access to our digital portal.
+Once set up, you can begin working on the checklist of required documentation.
 This includes demographics, background checks, finances, an autobiography and a whole lot more!
-We receive this information and review it to ensure all the basic criteria regarding health and stability are met.
+Everything is submitted digitally.
+We receive this information and review it to ensure all the basic criteria are met and that nothing in your background would disqualify you from adoption.

 So, what happens if we hear or see something that might be of concern?

 Rest assured that all families have challenges.
-You wouldn’t be human if you didn’t.
-Our goal is not to rule out families.
+You wouldn’t be human if you didn’t

 If we identify an area of concern, we work together to come up with a plan to address it.
-Ideally, after education and further discussion, we will reduce the impact of that concern to a level that is not concerning.
+Ideally, after education and further discussion, we will reduce the impact of that concern to a level that is no longer concerning.

-For example, if you have animals in your home, we will create a safety plan so that if the addition of a child into your home creates unsolvable issues or aggressive reactions in your pets, you’ll have an emergency plan in place.
+For example, if you have a pet in your home that is not well behaved, we may suggest completing an obedience class with your pet.
+We will ask you to create animals in your home, we will create a safety plan so that if the addition of a child into your home creates unsolvable issues or aggressive reactions in your pets, you’ll have an emergency plan in place.

 If you are open to adopt a child that is not of your same race, you need to show evidence that you can adequately invest in your child’s racial identity.
 If observations do not support that, we’ll recommend that you pause your home study process and spend some time learning about transracial adoption.
 You’ll either create a plan with your new knowledge to demonstrate how you understand race and how that effects adoption, or perhaps you’ll discover either your family or your community does not lend itself well to a transracial adoption.

-After the lengthy visit, the Specialist takes all this information you provided home and compiles a 15+ page report over a few weeks.
-We send the document to you to review and edit.
-When you feel it is the best, most honest reflection of who you are, we finalize it and send it to your home agency(ies) and you are officially recommended to adopt.
-You’re home study approved!
-Congratulations!
+The Adoption Specialist takes all the checklist items, interview content and home inspection data and compiles a 15+ page report.
+We send the document to you to review and edit within a few weeks of your Home Inspection.
+When you feel it is the best, most honest reflection of who you are, we finalize it and send it to your placing agency(ies)/attorney/consultant and you are officially recommended to adopt.

-As a hopeful adoptive parent, you simply must invest in understanding the issues your adoptive constellation will face, which means a lifelong relationship with grief, loss, rejection and shame, all of which will affect your and your child’s identity, their place in their family and their relationship with peers, themselves and you!
-We provide recommendations, beyond the Woven Together training, to get you moving forward.
-This process should evolve daily.
+As a hopeful adoptive parent, you are encouraged to use the time after approval and before a match to deepen the understanding of the common experiences within the adoption constellation.
+Continue learning about adoption and the lifelong relationship with identity, grief and loss, all of which will affect your and your child’s identity, their place in their families and their relationship with peers, themselves and you!

 Tell Us